birdwing/HA_Blueprints/README.md

 # 🌐 This my Home Assistant Blueprint Library

 Script Blueprints can be found in the [Scripts](https://github.com/birdwing/HA_Blueprints/scripts) folder and Automation Blueprints can be found in the [Automations](https://github.com/birdwing/HA_Blueprints/automations) folder.
-Each Blueprint has a file with the .yaml suffix with all the code that can be imported into Home Assistant.
+Each Blueprint has it's own folder.
+Inside that folder is a file with the .yaml suffix with all the code that can be imported into Home Assistant.
-Some of the more compliated Blueprints will also have a file with the .md suffix which is a markdown description to help with set-up and usage of the blueprint.
+Some of the more compliated Blueprints will also have a file README.md file to help with set-up and usage of the blueprint.
-Always check The .md file if it exists because it will contain important information and if you want a successful install, you should read it.
+Always check The README.md file if it exists because it will contain important information and if you want a successful install, you should read it.

 ## ⚙ Want to request a new feature request or found a BUG?